BKinya/Android-FAQ/README.md

 ### Technical Writing
 Technical writing is writing about technology, any writing to provide technical information.

-To get started, pick a topic in your area of specialization, for instance Android development, and write about it.
+To get started, pick a topic in your area of specialization, Android development, and write about it.
 It could be :
-- something new you learnt
+- something new you learned.
-- how you fixed a bug
+- how you fixed a bug.
-- a guide on how to use a given API in your app among others...
+- a guide on how to use a given API in your app among others.

 Check out this article:  [Technical Writing: How Do I Get Better at it](https://harunwangereka.medium.com/technical-writing-how-do-i-get-better-at-it-4af86aa49a38) by Harun Wangereka to learn how to get better at technical writing.

 There is no one right way to structure your articles.
 But always ensure correctness in your articles.
 Your articles ought to be comprehensive.
 You mighty not be able to cover everything but try as much as possible to cover important parts of the topic you are writing about.
 And be concise.

-Great articles are organised for readers to easily follow through.
+Great articles are organized for readers to easily follow through.
 You'd start with general to specific topics, or start from basic to advanced topics.
 You are telling a story with the article.

 ### Mentorship and Communities
 Mentorship is a learning relationship between an experienced person and someone who **wants to grow**.
 With a healthy mentoring relationship, both parties gain, not just the mentee. ~ [Growing as a Mobile Engineer, Gergely Orosz](https://www.mobileatscale.com/growing.html).